 There's one little part you miss out on when using the Toshiba Canvio Advance 2TB with a Mac.
 It comes with an encryption tool that lets you password-protect the entire drive.
 This is lost when you reformat it.
 However, you'll only want to use this if you really need extra security for your files.
 Forget the password and you can't access your data either: a nightmare scenario.

 The Toshiba Canvio Advance is a good, pocket-size hard drive that's a great fit for slightly older MacBooks in particular.
-We tested (and recommend) the 2TB model, but it's also available in and flavours.
+We tested (and recommend) the 2TB model, but it's also available in 1TB and 3TB flavours.